dniccum/nova-documentation/README.md

 When a new document is added to the application architecture, and if your application leverages route caching, **be sure to clear/reset your route cache accordingly** (`php artisan route:clear`).

+### Authorization redirects

+If desired, you can specify where an un-authenticated user is redirected if they attempt to access the module.
+To do so, modify the `novadocumentation.login_route` setting and set it to a valid route within your application.

 ## Configuration

 The configuration items listed below can be found in the `novadocumentation.php` configuration file.